 2019 AHCJ International Health Study Fellow

 The Association of Health Care Journalists International Health Study Fellowship is a Commonwealth Fund-supported six-month program allowing veteran U.S.-based health care journalists to pursue a story or project comparing a facet of the U.S. health care system to that of another country.
-For the program’s pilot year, candidates are asked to select a comparably developed European country.
+For 2020, the focus will be on developed European countries in comparison with the United States’ health care system.

 Fellows pursue the projects with the support of their newsrooms or freelance outlets, which commit to publish or air the work.
 The project could evaluate a key component of the health care system, a health outcome, access, performance, providers, efficiency or other focal point.